Welcome to our Nursery

 We then enhance these interests and facilitate extra opportunities to further their learning, this makes their learning meaningful, powerful and above all engaging for the child.

 The children choose which activities they would like to use in their independent learning and are also involved in adult led work.
 During observations adults make, children are encouraged to take on adult initiated challenges to extend their learning.
-During our Autumn Term this is linked to our topic ‘All About Me’ and we use core stories to help our learning.
+During our Autumn Term this is linked to our topic ‘Nursery Rhymes’ and we use core stories to help our learning.
 The children also have the opportunity to have educational visits, and visitors in school to enhance their learning.

 Our Learning Environment

 We are proud to have strong home-school links at the heart of our ethos.
-Alongside our open door policy, we use Classdojo to communicate with parents and carers.
-We also use home-school link books to inform parents about their child’s interests and activities and we encourage parents to write back, informing us of their child’s home learning and activities.
+Alongside our open door policy, we use Class Dojo to communicate with parents and carers.
+We also use home-school link books to set challenges at home, which link with our in school learning to embed skills and knowledge.

-Each week we send home a curriculum letter informing parents and carers of the activities on offer.
+Each week we send a newsletter via Dojo informing parents and carers of the activities on offer.
+We also send home star ‘wow’ moments to encourage parents and carers to inform us of their child’s home learning and achievements.

 Each week a variety of story sacks are sent home with our children, these contain books, resources and ideas to inspire children and parents to participate in shared reading!